PROTACs and other Bifunctional New Modalities

 • a set of >100 linker constructs of different lengths, composition (alkyl/PEG), and chemical handles;

-• established chemistry to couple the linkers to the target ligand, using a variety of coupling conditions..
+• established chemistry to couple the linkers to the target ligand, using a variety of coupling conditions.

 Beyond the toolbox

 While for speed and cost considerations it is advantageous to focus on a toolbox approach at the start of a bifunctional molecule project, ultimately, one will need to optimize both potency and physicochemical/ADME-PK parameters.
 This requires the bespoke synthesis of linker variants, or sometimes even tuning of the ligand interacting with the protein that is to be degraded.
-Working mulitple toolbox projects has given us the insight to identify and address key aspects of PROTAC® lead optimization.
+Working multiple toolbox projects has given us the insight to identify and address key aspects of PROTAC® lead optimization.

 Beyond PROTACs